Non-surgical Eye Bag Rejuvenation

 The procedure is non-surgical minimally invasive and therefore will not leave any scars.

 What is the cost for non-surgical minimally invasive eye bag reduction?

 The cost for this procedure depends on different factors such as your lower eyelid condition and the amount of treatment required.

 Why choose Restore Cosmetic for your upper eyelid surgery?

 Our fully equipped facility and our team at Restore Cosmetic provides you with the highest level of patient care in order to make your journey a pleasant experience.
-We use only TGA (Therapeutic Goods Administration) approved materials and equipment to provide the safest and most reliable treatment.
+We use only TGA (Therapeutic Goods Administration) approved materials and equipment to provide you reliable treatment.

-Dr. Michael Xu is a highly trained certified cosmetic surgeon with more than 30 years of experience in cosmetic medicine and surgery.
+Dr. Michael Xu is a highly trained certified Cosmetic Surgery Practitioner with more than 30 years of experience in cosmetic medicine and surgery.

 We recommend a face-to-face consultation with Dr. Xu in order to thoroughly assess and further discuss with you about eye bag reduction.
 We encourage you to ask questions in order to be fully confident with your level of knowledge because at Restore Cosmetic, we believe that being well-informed is the primary step to starting your journey in cosmetic surgery.